 Response:

-The interview protocol included in the previous version were the questions asked of each participant after they had reasoned through the suite of statistical computing tasks.
-As noticed by Reviewer 1, the final question, detailing where participants had learned the computing skills necessary to implement statistics in their research, was the sole interview question exploring the phenomenon of statistical computing knowledge acquisition.
+The interview protocol included in the previous version was the questions asked of each participant after they had reasoned through the suite of statistical computing tasks.
+As noticed by Reviewer 1, the final question, detailing where participants had learned the computing skills necessary to implement statistics in their research, was the sole interview question asked at the end of the interview which explored the phenomenon of statistical computing knowledge acquisition.
 The data presented in this manuscript were acquired through follow-up interview questions during the statistical computing tasks.
 Lines 330 to 346 outline how these interview questions were facilitated during computing tasks, what questions were asked, and examples of follow-up questions that allowed for the interviewer to probe deeper into participants’ experiences.
 The full set of interview questions asked of participants following each computing task is included in the updated Appendix, and the statistical computing tasks are included as Supplementary Materials.

-As mentioned previously, the intention of this study is to understand and describe how these participants experienced the phenomenon of acquiring the statistical computing skills necessary for their research.
+The intention of this study is to understand and describe how these participants experienced the phenomenon of acquiring the statistical computing skills necessary for their research.
 By focusing on these shared experiences, it is not the ambition of this research to outline how individual learning occurs or to present evidence the participants acquired each statistical computing skill.
 Themes of peers, singular consultant, and independent research speak to the pathways these students attribute to learning the skills they used while reasoning through the statistical computing tasks.
-These themes exemplify the experience of statistical computing knowledge acquisition when the curriculum in place does not prepare students with these statistical computing skills.
+These themes exemplify the experience of statistical computing knowledge acquisition when the curriculum in place does not adequately prepare students with these statistical computing skills.
 Due to the lack of preparation from their coursework, many excerpts from these participants focus on how these pathways were used when they were faced with statistical computing problems they did not have the skills necessary to accomplish.
 As highlighted in lines 562 to 570, the statistical computing knowledge these participants attributed to the Statistics classroom were low-level concepts, often insufficient for the statistical computing tasks required in their research.
-Hence, problem solving is a necessary aspect to these participants’ experiences acquiring statistical computing skills and should not be overlooked.
+Hence, problem solving is a necessary aspect to these participants’ experiences acquiring statistical computing skills.

 Improving the qualitative methodology section